 A Medical Home Primary Care Provider is a Qualified Practitioner who specializes in family practice, general practice, internal medicine or pediatrics; a nurse practitioner; a certified nurse midwife; or a physician assistant, when providing services under the supervision of a physician; who agrees to be responsible for the Member's continuing medical care by serving as case manager.
-Members may choose and self-refer to a Qualified Practitioner specializing in obstetrics or gynecology; a nurse practitioner; a certified nurse midwife; or a physician assistant specializing in women's health care as their Medical Home Primary Care Provider.
+Members may choose an In-Network Women's Health Care Provider, including a physician specializing in obstetrics or gynecology, gynecologist, or midwife.
 Child Members may choose a physician specializing in pediatrics as their Medical Home Primary Care Provider.